 The dialysis chair, if required by the purchaser, shall have PU non-skid lockable castors for stable position of patient allowing easy transfer of patient.

-The dialysis chair shall have non-deformable foam of thickness between 60-100 mm for comfortable sitting for long time.
+The dialysis chair shall have non-deformable foam of thickness between 60 mm to 100 mm for comfortable sitting for long time.

 The dialysis chair, if required by the purchaser, shall have adjustable multi tray IV stand for keeping all dialysis related accessories.